LeMagnifiq/LeMagnifiq/README.md

 # Hi there 👋, I'm Suleyman Yahaya!

 I'm a Data Scientist/Data Analyst with a deep-seated passion for all things Data Science, including AI, Machine Learning, and Analytics.
-My technical skillset includes proficiency in a range of tools such as Business Intelligence Tools, ML notebooks, and ML Libraries.

 ## About me
-🔭 I'm constantly working on improving my data science skills, applying them to solve real-world problems.
+🔭 I'm constantly working on improving my data science skills, and applying them to solve real-world problems.

 🌱 I'm currently expanding my knowledge in every aspect of Data Science to better equip myself in this rapidly advancing field.